Burjeel Holdings delivers 39.5% net profit growth in 2025

 PHOTO

-Abu Dhabi: Burjeel Holdings, a leading super-specialty healthcare services provider in the MENA, today announced its unaudited preliminary financial results for the year ended December 31, 2025.
+ABU DHABI - Burjeel Holdings today announced its unaudited preliminary financial results for the year ended December 31, 2025.

 Burjeel Holdings delivered robust revenue of AED 5,501 million, up 9.8% YoY, while total patient visits exceeded 7 million, growing 8.4% YoY.
 Growth was driven by deeper community reach through specialized products and services aligned with local market demand, supported by disciplined execution and the continued ramp-up of newly launched facilities.